brevzin/cpp_proposals/2641_active_union/active_union.md

 ---

 # Revision History

+Since [@P2641R2], added section explaining why this takes a pointer, not a reference.

 After discussion in Issaquah, generalizing the proposed facility to check for object lifetime, instead of just active member of union.